rwth-iat/aas-submodel-template-to-py/README.md

 To generate code, you need to invoke the ``submodel_to_code.py`` script.
 If the generated code exists, you need to specify ``--force`` command-line argument in order to overwrite the existing files.

-To generate submodel classes for submodels saved in ``/some/path/DigitalNameplate.aasx``, invoke:
+To generate submodel classes for submodels saved in ``/some/path/DigitalNameplate.aasx`` and output the generated code to ``/some/path/output.py``, run the following command:
 ```bash
     submodel_to_code.py \
         --aas_path /some/path/DigitalNameplate.aasx \
         --outpath /some/path/output.py
 ```

-You can also generate classes using **sub2py** in python scripts:
+Alternatively, you can generate classes using **Sub2Py** in Python scripts as well:
 ```python
 from sub2py import SubmodelCodegen